AntoniosBarotsis/antoniosbarotsis.github.io/content/posts/p2p-groceries.md

 idea to me.

 But that is not very interesting.
 What is slightly cooler is realizing that it's the _list_ of Ops specifically that can grow very large, _not_ the state itself.
-In other words, there comes a point[^2] where sending over the state will produce a smaller message than the Anti Entropy Response.
+In other words, there comes a point[^3] where sending over the state will produce a smaller message than the `AntiEntropyResponse`.
 That's what `SnapshotResponse` is for:

 ```rs
 #[derive(Debug, Serialize, Deserialize)]